 Improve priority management

-How about starting your day with priorities in mind, and not with emails?
-Going through the emails every single morning feeds your bias to tackle and focus on urgent things instead of the important ones.
+How about starting your day with priorities in mind and not with emails?
+Going through emails every single morning feeds your bias to tackle and focus on urgent things instead of the important ones.
 Advance your strategy and your projects every day by developing a habit of starting with one important thing.
 Then you can go through all the emails you want.